lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/6_Lesson_6/index.md

 ```

+In the below sketch, you can use the keys 1-5 in order to change a property for each of the sprites on the canvas. pressing return will reset the sketch.
+Using something like this in our sketches can allow for sprites to react to very specific button presses.

+{{% codepen 500 XWYoZxa %}}

+Notice that the properties `.rotation` and `rotationSpeed` were not used here.
+Why do you think that is?
+Wat would you have to do in order to use those properties effectively?

 ---
 ### Let's Practice!

 For this practice, try spawning a sprite and setting it's properties.
 Have several properties set by default in setup() when you spawn the sprite.
 You just set the sprite values AFTER you have created the new object.
-Then for an added challenge, try adding a conditional statement or switch so that when you press the keys 1-5 on your keyboard, each key will change a property value of you sprite, and when you press the escape key, all of the properties are set back to the default from when the sprite was spawned.
+Then for an added challenge, try adding a conditional statement or switch so that when you press the keys 1-10 on your keyboard, each key will change a property value of you sprite, and when you press the escape key, all of the properties are set back to the default from when the sprite was spawned.
+Look at the above code example if you are having difficulty.

 ---
 ## Sprite Methods